MatrixAI/Polykey-Docs/Home.md

 Because our current root keys are RSA keys, they are very long.
 Our node IDs are therefore MD5 hashes of the PEM-encoded RSA public key.
 This is temporary until we have integrated Ed25519 keys, and our node IDs will be much shorter.

+Note that current modern websites tend to use ECDSA root keys, this is similar to Ed25519, but we will be looking to use Ed22519 instead of ECDSA in the future.

 The root key is used to generate and encrypt symmetric vault keys.
 The vault keys will be used to encrypt the vault filesystems.